kimkim-dfdf/Moodflow-project/replit.md

 # MoodFlow - Emotion-Based Productivity Dashboard

 ## Overview
-MoodFlow is a modern web application that helps users track their emotional state and receive personalized task and music recommendations based on their current mood.
+MoodFlow is a modern web application that helps users track their emotional state and receive personalized task, music, and book recommendations based on their current mood.
 Built with React frontend and Python Flask backend.

 ## Project Architecture